Chip Foose: Life and career

 Foose was retained as design consultant to provide architects with unique styling elements for the exterior and interior of the $275 million expansion of Detroit's MotorCity Casino, anticipated to be complete by the end of 2007.

 Foose helped to start the Ridemakerz customizable toy cars business in 2007.

 As of 2010, Foose continues to operate Foose Design and provide design consultations to the Big Three automakers.
+He has also built the '32 Ford roadster coupe Magnatude.
 Overhaulin' was canceled at the end of 2009, though reruns still air on Discovery Turbo.
 Shortly following the launch of the channel Velocity, it was announced that the show would return in the fourth quarter of 2012.

 Charity work

 Foose serves as the vice chairman of the Progeria Research Foundation's California Chapter.
 His youngest sister died of Hutchinson–Gilford progeria syndrome.
 He has also taken part in numerous children's charities such as Childhelp and Victory Junction Gang Camp.
 He was named grand marshal of SEMA's Show N' Shine public car show for children's charities.